What is the primary function of the nucleolus in eukaryotic cells... | Channels for Pearson+

 1

-Understand the role of the nucleolus: The nucleolus is a prominent sub-structure within the nucleus of eukaryotic cells.
+Understand the role of the nucleolus within the eukaryotic cell.
+The nucleolus is a distinct structure found within the nucleus.

+Recognize that the nucleolus is primarily involved in the synthesis of ribosomal RNA (rRNA).
+This is a crucial step in the formation of ribosomes, which are essential for protein synthesis.

+Learn that ribosomes are composed of rRNA and proteins.
+The nucleolus assembles these components to form the ribosomal subunits.

 Watch next